jmp/csvloc/README.md

    anotherId,Toinen käännös
    ```

-Run `csvloc en-US.csv fi-FI.csv` will produce a single
+Running `csvloc en-US.csv fi-FI.csv` will produce a single
 CSV file with all the translations merged:

     id,en-US,fi-FI